jspecify/jspecify/docs/tsttcpw.rst

    nullness operator to apply that was an input to this process.
 That’s because the nullness operator of the intersection type itself is defined to always be ``NO_CHANGE``.

-TODO(cpovirk): Update these rules for the “out of bounds” case now that we have ``MINUS_NULL`` to make that work.
-That will probably require redefining the process to take 2 full augmented types as input.

 .. _null-types: